suburban-daredevil/Smart-Mask-Enforcement-System/README.md

 ### Dataset

 **Audio Dataset** <br>
 The audio dataset consists of audio samples of length 2 sec recorded by me uttering the keyword 'Alexa'.
-Also added audio samples from the publicly available Pete's Keyword Spotting Dataset for unknown and background noise data. <br>
+It also contains audio samples from the publicly available Pete's Keyword Spotting Dataset for unknown and background noise data. <br>

 **Image Dataset** <br>
 The image dataset consists of images of myself captured using the OV7670 camera module under 2 classes (i.e masked and unmasked). <br>